rajeshpolarathi007/rajeshpolarathi007/README.md

 - 👋 Hi, I’m @rajeshpolarathi007
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Advanced Technologies like DevOps and Artificial Intelligence
 - 🌱 I’m currently working in .NET FULLSTACK Development, Enthusiastic in ML and Data Science
 - 💞️ I’m looking to collaborate on ML / DataScience
 - 📫 How to reach me rajeshpolarathi11@gmail.com